yugabyte/yugabyte-db/docs/content/faq.md

 ### Why not use a Redis cluser alongside a sharded SQL cluster?

-Such 2 independent siloed database clusters should be avoided for multiple reasons.
+Independent cache and database clusters should be avoided for multiple reasons.

 #### Development and operational complexity

 Sharding has to be implemented at two tiers.
 Scale out (expanding/shrinking the cluster) has to be re-implemented twice - once at the Redis layer and again for the sharded SQL layer.
 You need to also worry about resharding the data in the Redis layer.
-The application has to be aware of two tiers and move data between then, deal with consistency issues, etc. It has to write to Redis and Cockroach, read from Redis, deal with staleness of data, etc.
+The application has to be aware of two tiers, move data between them, deal with consistency issues, etc. It has to write to Redis and sharded SQL, read from Redis, deal with staleness of data, etc.

 #### Higher cost

 Typically not all the data needs to be cached, and the cache has to adapt to the query pattern.
 Most people deploying Redis this way end up caching all the data.
 Some queries need to be answered with low latency from the cache, and others are longer running queries that should not pollute the cache.
 This is hard to achieve if two systems deal with different access patterns for the same data.

 #### Cross-DC administration complexity